katie-bw/resources/README.md

 * TeachOpenCADD - https://projects.volkamerlab.org/teachopencadd/ Open source course on computer aided drug design from the Volkamer lab, complete with Juypter notebooks
 * Practical Cheminformatics - https://practicalcheminformatics.blogspot.com/ Cheminformatics blog
 * Is life worth living? - https://iwatobipen.wordpress.com/ Cheminformatics blog
+* Deep Learning for Molecules and Materials - https://dmol.pub/intro.html#license-cc-by-nc-3-0 Book from Andrew White on ML for molecules

 PhD/Research resources 🎓
 ---------------------

+* Connected papers - https://www.connectedpapers.com Generates graphs of connected papers based off of an initial paper of interest
 * FlowingData - https://flowingdata.com/ An example of how how data can be presented beautifully
 * BeautifulNews - https://informationisbeautiful.net/beautifulnews/ Another example of how how data can be presented beautifully
 * AFSA Masterclass - https://www.afsacollaboration.org/masterclass/ This is a bit specific but a great free course from the Animal Free Safety Assessment Collaboration on _in silico_ tools for safety assessment
 * Flat Icons - https://www.flaticon.com/icons Icons to jazz up your presentations
+* The PhD knowledge base - https://www.thephdproofreaders.com/the-knowledge-base/ A number of resources to help with completing a PhD